linkedin/instantsearch-tutorial/instantsearch-assignments/assignment3/README.md

 * Python midtier for querying and blending the resultsets

 ### Verification
 A typeahead interface has already been provided to you.
-Bring up the server with the following commands and verify if you can see both instant search results and query suggestions.
+Do the following steps and verify if you can see both instant search results and query suggestions.
 * In your web browser open assignment3/excercise/stackexchange/typeahead/es.html
 * Utilize the typeahead interface by typing queries and verifying the results.